 The upper part is for cars only, while pedestrians can walk across the lower level.
 And from either side, you’ll need to walk down into an underpass to access it.
 While murals are common in many of Tbilisi’s underpasses, the ones here are among the city’s best.

 Be sure to walk all the way across to see the murals on both sides of the river.
 Interestingly, on the east side, there’s a map detailing all the murals in the underpass along with who painted them!
 It’s all in Russian, however.

 One area of the underground network features a series of murals from what seems to be an imaginary comic book – all apparently by the same artist.
 Some of the characters look like they’re straight from the imagination of H. R. Giger!

 There are a wide range of styles on display here – from photorealistic to abstract and cartoonish.
-But nearly all of the works are bursting with color.
 While you may not be a fan of every piece, it would be hard to argue in favor of changing things back to the original dull, concrete walls.

 South of the underpass on the Avlabari side, you can find a large mural at the northern edge of Rike Park.
 You can’t see it from the park itself, but you can spot it by going closer to the water and looking at it from across the highway.

 Part of the recent Tbilisi Mural Project, it was created by the German abstract mural duo QUINTESSENZ.

 There are also a few other gems scattered about here and there on the western side of the river.
 You’ll often discover some of the most interesting pieces completely by accident.